exceedone/exment/ReadMe.md

 ## What is Exment?
 Exment is open source software for managing information assets on the Web.
+For Web Database, SFA, CRM, Business improvement, ...

 ## Functions
 - Dashboard